EMR vs TER: Which Is the Better Buy in 2026?

 TER.
 Teradyne's Q1 2026 results set records on AI-driven semiconductor test demand, with Semiconductor Test passing $1 billion in quarterly revenue for the first time.
 The valuation reflects high expectations for continued AI test demand, so the multiple is elevated relative to the broader semiconductor group.
 These figures are point-in-time and change with each earnings report and with the stock price, so confirm current numbers before relying on them.

-Headline figures (approximate, early 2026): EMR shows revenue (ttm) ~$17-18 billion, operating margin ~20%+, expanding, revenue growth Mid-single-digit underlying, plus acquisitions; TER shows q1 2026 revenue ~$1.28 billion (up ~87% year over year), segment mix (q1 2026) ~$1,111M Semiconductor Test, ~$91M Robotics, ~$80M Product Test, ai-related revenue ~70% of total revenue tied to AI demand.
-A cheaper-looking multiple is not automatically the better buy: a richer valuation can be justified by faster growth, and a lower one can reflect real risk.
-Weigh the multiple against how fast each business is actually compounding.
+Headline figures (approximate, early 2026): EMR shows revenue (ttm) ~$17-18 billion, operating margin ~20%+, expanding, revenue growth Mid-single-digit underlying, plus acquisitions, software and recurring mix Growing share of revenue; TER shows q1 2026 revenue ~$1.28 billion (up ~87% year over year), segment mix (q1 2026) ~$1,111M Semiconductor Test, ~$91M Robotics, ~$80M Product Test, ai-related revenue ~70% of total revenue tied to AI demand, gross margin ~60.9% (record), non-GAAP operating margin ~37.5%.

 The bottom line: EMR vs TER